rhagarty/techxchange-shared-cache-lab/README.md

 6. Do a few runs to confirm your finding and that it's not just a fluke.
 You may see some variation because the times are much longer, but you should find the times are consistently large to a wildly unexpected degree.

-	>**Sidebar**: Ask yourself what you would do at this point if had gone through this exercise outside of this workshop on your own.
+	>**Sidebar**: Ask yourself what you would do at this point if had gone through this exercise outside of this lab on your own.
 Maybe this kind of result has even happened to you already.
 Would you continue to try to understand why the startup time got worse?
 Or would you give up, assuming that Semeru Runtimes reputation for fast startup is probably exaggerated or undeserved?

 7. I'm afraid you've been set up.
 Let's consider how the shared cache technology works.
 In order to have fast startup time, you need a cache to help you go faster.
 That means you need to do one "cold" run to populate the cache with classes and compiled code.
 This "cold" run is expected to run more slowly because its purpose is to generate a high quality cache that will enable subsequent "warm" runs to start as quickly as possible.
 In fact, the Eclipse OpenJ9 JVM employs very different compilation heuristics in this cold run compared to even a normal run that doesn't use the shared classes cache, and that's why the start time you saw in Step 5 was even longer than the times we measured in the previous section when we weren't using the shared classes cache.